 Square Stem Bulrush - Scirpus Pungens

-Square Stem Bulrush grows in colonies of and averages about 4 feet in height when they are mature.
+Square Stem Bulrush – Scirpus Pungens grows in colonies and reaches an average height of 4 feet at maturity.
+It survives best in full sun exposure.
+Square Stem Bulrush is green and blooms June through September.
+The triangular stem has sharp edges, and small buds on the stem are covered in yellow or brown colored scales.
 These grass-like blades grow up to eight inches long with a deep crease in the center.
 There are three varieties of Bulrush in the Northern Americas.
-The Square Stem Bulrush is easily identified by the sharp edges of the triangular stem.
-Square Stem Bulrush is green and blooms from June through September.
-Small buds appear on the stems with yellow or brownish colored scales covering them.
 As they mature they turn from a dull gray color to black.
-It survives best in full sun exposure.
-Thriving best in USDA zones 2-9.
+Square Stem Bulrush thrives best in USDA zones 2-9.

 Square Stem Bulrush can survive in a few feet of standing fresh water and is an excellent choice for planting in naturally occurring wetlands.
 It is typically found along a lake, river shores, and marshes.
 The Square Stem Bulrush can be used to help prevent soil erosion.
 It thrives best when planted in wet soil that is clay, loam, peat or sand.
 It grows naturally in most wetland areas of the United States.